iwas-iwas/Intelligent-Irrigation-Machine/README.md

   - Does Batch Normalization improve the performance?
     - Introducing Batch Normalization
     - Visually comparing the model performance with and without batch normalization

+**- Final results: Interpreting Sigmoid Multi-Label Classification Output**

+- Engineer the model output and print the results in tables

 **- Conclusion**